 Where are we now?

-The CQC says they have inspected some 4,200 sites (60%) with 2,800 odd still to go (40%).
-We can expect all sites to be inspected at least once by sometime in 2018.
+The CQC web site is not the easiest to follow if you are looking for the numbers.
+Approximately 18% of practices have still not been inspected and we can expect all sites to be inspected at least once by sometime in 2018.
 We originally estimated they would achieve this by August 2017.

 A common comment we hear from practices already visited is "there is no need to be so dilligent anymore as we've already had our inspection".
 A similar effect is observed with traffic cameras,where everyone slows down just enough to not get caught, and speeds as soon as they pass the danger.